kiat/tx-soil-moisture/data-cleanup/README.md

 export MET_DATA_DIR=/path/to/met_station
 ```

 Then, you can run the following.
-You can replace the # with the number of the specific station you wish to clean, or use the ```--all``` flag to run all stations
+You can replace the # with the number of the specific station you wish to clean, or use the ```--all``` flag to run all stations.
 Example usage:
 ```
 python3 convert_missing_data_to_NaN.py --station #           # processes data for station only